radview/webload-documentation/docs/scripting/advanced_javascript_features.md

   Realize that working with Java from your JavaScript script is really very simple and intuitive, as illustrated in the simple examples found in the remainder of this section.
 You simply must take care to specify objects correctly.
 Careless spelling mistakes will trigger errors, as they would in most programming languages.

 ### Example: passing simple variables between Java and JavaScript
 You may pass any legal JavaScript variable or object as a parameter to a Java object or method.
 Conversions between basic variable types, such as integer, string, or Boolean, will be completed automatically.
 Return values will also convert correctly.
-Conversions between Java and JavaScript types are based on the conversion tables listed in [*Data](#_bookmark165) *[Type Conversions* ](#_bookmark165)*(on page [185](#_bookmark164)).

 The following example illustrates passing basic values between Java and JavaScript objects.
 The Java class method expects two parameters, a string and an integer, and returns the concatenation of both parameters into a single string.
 Conversions between Java and JavaScript strings and integers are completed automatically.